r2g/fullstack-cra-express-poc/readme.md

 `nf start`

-You can access the Front end app on `http://localhost:3000` and call the API health check endpoint on `http://localhost:3000/health`

 ## Production

 Set ` NODE_ENV=production` in `api/.env`

-Build the RCRA front end with `yarn build`
+Build the CRA front end with `yarn build`

 Run the Prod app with `nf start`

+You can view the frontend app on `http://localhost:3000` and call the api health check endpoint on `http://localhost:3000/health`